pub trait LocalRunQueue<T = Task> {

 This method returns the chosen next current runnable task.
 If there is no

-candidate for next current runnable task, this method returns None
+candidate for next current runnable task, this method returns None.

 Sourcefn dequeue_current(&mut self) -> Option<Arc<T>>